-The survey design is schools based.
-A sample of schools was drawn from the Department for Education list of schools (Edubase 2016/17).
-The database contained 24,288 schools, from which certain types of establishment were removed1 before selection of the sample resulting in a sample frame of 21,363 schools.
-Of these 6,098 were selected as main sample and 2,006 as a reserve sample.
+A sample of schools was drawn from the Department for Education list of schools (Edubase 2017/18)1.
+The database contained 24,281 schools, from which certain types of establishment were removed2 before selection of the sample resulting in a sample frame of 21,351 schools.
+Of these 6,101 were selected as main sample and 2,003 as a reserve sample.
 The main sample was designed to include up to ten primary and ten secondary schools in each local authority and 370 independent schools across the country.
 The reserve sample comprised up to five primary and five secondary schools in each local authority but not every local authority had sufficient schools.
 State schools with a probability of selection of one or greater were automatically included in the sample.
 The remaining state schools were selected with a probability proportional to size.
-The sample of independent schools was stratified by local authority.
+The sample of independent schools was stratified by local authority and pupil count.
 Reserve schools were only issued in local authorities where insufficient responses had been obtained from the main sample.

 The main sample schools were allocated to a term using systematic random sampling.
-The sample was designed to include 30% of the schools in the autumn term, 40% in the spring term and 30% in the summer term.
-The main issued sample of schools was 1,833 in the autumn term, 2,433 in the spring term and 1,832 in the summer term.
-In the spring term 180 reserve schools in 84 local authorities were issued and in the summer term 169 reserve schools in 85 local authorities were issued.
+The sample was designed to include 35% of the schools in the autumn term, 35% in the spring term and 30% in the summer term (in year 1 this was 30%/ 40% /30%; the adjustment was made in order to achieve equal numbers in the Autumn and Spring terms).
+The main issued sample of schools was 2,136 in the autumn term, 2,136 in the spring term and 1,829 in the summer term.
+In the spring term 237 reserve schools in 95 local authorities were issued and in the summer term 207 reserve schools in 96 local authorities were issued.

 For each school up to three year groups were selected (only two in schools which only had two eligible year groups).
-The sample was designed to ensure that where possible year groups affected by summer exams were oversampled in earlier terms.
+The sample was designed to ensure that where possible year groups affected by summer exams were oversampled in earlier terms (and even more so than in the 2017/18 survey).
 Schools could opt-in to take part in the survey if they had not been sampled.
 The data for these schools are not included as part of the national dataset and so are not included in this report.